connectivecpp/chops-net-ip/doc/chops_net_ip.md

 Future versions of the library may have more move semantics and less reference counting, but will always implement safety over performance.

 Most of the Chops Net IP public classes use `std::weak_ptr` references to the internal reference counted objects.
-This means that application code which ignores state changes (e.g. a TCP connection that has ended) will have an exception thrown by the Chops Net IP library when trying to access the non-existent object (e.g. trying to send data through a TCP connection that has gone away).
+This means that application code which ignores state changes (e.g. a TCP connection that has ended) will have an exception thrown by the Chops Net IP library when trying to access a non-existent object (e.g. trying to send data through a TCP connection that has gone away).
 This is preferred to "dangling pointers" that result in process crashes or requiring the application to continually query the Chops Net IP library for state information.

 Where to provide the customization points in the API is one of the most crucial design choices.
 Using template parameters for function objects and passing them through call chains is preferred to storing the function object in a `std::function`.
 This does affect the API choices, and results in the `start` method having many callback parameters.

 Since data can be sent at any time and at any rate by the application, a sending queue is required.

-(Hmm - revisit this design decision.)
+The queue can be queried to find out if congestion is occurring.

 ## Future Directions

 - Older compiler (along with older C++ standard) support is likely to be implemented sooner than later (as discussed in the Language Requirements and Alternatives section below), depending on availability and collaboration support.
+- The internal queue container may become a template parameter if the flexibility is needed.
+This would allow circular buffers (ring spans) or other data structures to be used.
 - SSL support may be added, depending on collaborators with expertise being available.
 - Additional protocols may be added, but would be in a separate library (Bluetooth, serial I/O, MQTT, etc).
 Chops Net IP focuses on TCP, UDP, and UDP multicast support.
 If a reliable UDP multicast protocol is popular enough, support may be added.